 Information for Contributors

-The advisory word limit for submissions is 8000 to 12 000 words (excluding footnotes and headings).
+The advisory word limit for submissions is 8,000 to 12,000 words (excluding footnotes and headings).
 Shorter comment-style pieces, case notes and book reviews are also welcome.
-Submissions should also include an abstract of approximately 120 words.
+Submissions must also include an abstract of approximately 120 words.

 All articles appearing in the Review are refereed by at least two anonymous referees.
-All publication decisions are made by the Editors of the Review, who are law students at the University of Melbourne.
+All publication decisions are made by the Editors of the Review.

 All authors are required to complete a copy of the Review's Publication Policy, a copy of which is available on this website.
 In accordance with the Publication Policy, the Review has an exclusive submissions policy and does not accept manuscripts that are currently under consideration by other publications or have been previously published, in whole or in part, elsewhere.